Although it is easy to focus on the rare birds of the world, the birds that frequent our backyards here in North America are just as fascinating.

 7. Red-winged Blackbird

 Red-winged blackbirds are medium-sized, stocky birds.
-They are ubiquitous in North America, with about 150 million birds in their population.
-However, males are the ones people usually see.
-They are hard to mistake with their black body and striking red and yellow shoulder patches.
+They are ubiquitous in North America, with a population of about 150 million birds.
+Males are most commonly seen and are hard to mistake with their black body and striking red and yellow shoulder patches.
 Females are brown and prefer to hide unseen in the undergrowth.

 In many cultures, red-winged blackbirds are seen as good omens.
 They are spread from coast to coast and range from northern Canada to Southern Mexico.
 They thrive in a variety of habitats but prefer wetlands.
-They primarily feed on seeds, but about 25% of their diet comprises insects and other small animals.
-This allows them to find a place to live throughout North America.
+They primarily feed on seeds, but 25% of their diet consists of insects and other small animals.
+Red-winged blackbirds can be found throughout most of North America.

 6. European Starling

-They are ubiquitous in cities and towns, and their adaptability to humans has contributed to their success.
-Many people view them as a pest.
+They are common in cities and towns, and their adaptability to humans has contributed to their success.
+However, many people view them as a pest and they can often be found hogging bird feeders.

 European starlings cause trouble for native birds by pushing them out and stealing their nests.
-They have been particularly detrimental to bluebirds and woodpeckers.
-They are often spotted walking across suburban lawns, stabbing their bills into the ground every few steps searching for insects.
-European starlings often travel in large flocks with up to 100,000 individuals, a sight to behold.
+This behavior has been particularly detrimental to bluebirds and woodpeckers.
+They are often spotted walking across neat lawns, stabbing their bills into the ground every few steps searching for insects.
+European starlings often travel in large flocks with up to 100,000 individuals, called murmurations.

 There are some dangerous birds in North America.
 Click here for this top 10 list.